ULStats/MA4128Assessment-2018/CianHoward_Kx.md

 Scale – From Raspberry Pi, edge devices to 20,000 cores on AWS Cloud.
 Performance – Top performing time-series database according to STAC Research.
 Latency – Sub-millisecond latency for streaming event processing.

+One feature that really sets Kx apart is its ability to combine streaming, in-memory and historical data in one simple and unified platform; there is no requirement to acquire disparate components to build a hybrid solution.

+For many of today’s businesses, the promise of big data analytics is the ability to use both streaming and the vast amounts of historical data effectively.
+This includes data that will accumulate over future years, as well as data a business may already have warehoused but have never been able to use.
+The means by which a database uses data storage, both in-memory and on-disk, can make a tremendous difference in the speed and cost of analytics it can produce.

+The diagram below illustrates the Kx suite of technology, all built on the core kdb+ engine.
+Included are standard programing language interfaces, SOA interoperability, complex event processors, and an adapter framework used for ingesting data from external data sources.